nlasheras/aoc-2022/README.md

 ### Day 2

 Second day I started with a quick and dirty solution without any kind of Rust idiom.
 In the afternoon I had some free time that I used to clean the solution a bit and I used the `match` expressions quite extensively.
+Also I used a bit of time on figuring out how to debug from VSCode (using [CodeLLDB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb)).